Why the battle for Mosul matters in the fight against ISIS

 By securing the city, the Iraqi government would be able to begin addressing the humanitarian crisis there and ease the flow of refugees into neighboring countries and beyond.

-It's unclear what a free Mosul will look like?
+It's unclear what a free Mosul will look like

 But defeating ISIS in Mosul is only half the battle.
 If the Iraqi-led forces succeed in their offensive, Baghdad will have to hold onto the city, rebuild its infrastructure and prove it can effectively govern it.
 Otherwise, it's back to the drawing board.